SEOS Undergraduate Award & Scholarship Opportunities

 Science Emerging Researcher Award (SERA)

-An anonymous donor has provided funds for awards to students, with emphasis on supporting members of a group with historical and/or current barriers to equity, including but not limited to
+The Faculty of Science has provided funds for awards to students, with emphasis on supporting members of a group with historical and/or current barriers to equity, including but not limited to:

 • First Nations, Métis and Inuit peoples, and all other Indigenous peoples;